Hindu Dharmas

 The Spiritual Significance of Malas and Murtis

-Sri Karunamayi This booklet discusses the uses, care and benefits of wearing or practicing with several important spiritual items.
-Specific items discussed include rudraksha, quartz crystal (sphatika), navaratna and tulasi malas, as well as sphatika Sri Chakra, Ganesha and Siva Linga murtis.
-Basic guidelines for performing japa and puja in the proper way are included
+This booklet discusses the customary uses, care, and benefits of wearing or practicing with several important spiritual items in Hindu traditions.
+Specific items discussed include rudraksha, quartz crystal (sphatika), navaratna and tulasi necklaces, as well as sphatika Sri Chakra, Ganesha, and Shiva Linga icons.

 Manifestations of Lord Siva